Hypertensive disease of pregnancy: Pre-eclampsia and eclampsia

 Preeclampsia is a medical condition which usually develops after 20 weeks of gestation and traditionally involves both newly increased blood pressure (blood pressure > 140/90 mmHg) and proteinuria.
+Importantly, preeclampsia can first develop after delivery, even in those who had normal blood pressure throughout their pregnancy.

 Preeclampsia is a leading cause of fetal complications, which include low birth weight, preterm birth, and stillbirth.
 Women with preeclampsia are encouraged to deliver the child after 37 weeks of gestation to minimize the risks of severe complications.

 Preeclampsia, the most severe type of HDP, has been a major subject of research for scientists.
 Preeclampsia is usually characterized by elevated blood pressure and frequently protein in the urine after the 20th week of pregnancy, believed to be caused by abnormal placental growth leading to endothelial dysfunction and inflammation.
 Nevertheless, the order of these occurrences is still debated, making targeted treatment strategies more challenging.
-Furthermore, preventive measures are postponed since current criteria only show evidence in the second or third trimester.
+Furthermore, preventive measures are delayed because current criteria only show evidence in the second or third trimesters.

-Recent studies have found important biomarkers linked to HDP, like placental growth factor.
-Unusual levels of this angiogenic factor and others have displayed potential in forecasting preeclampsia, which could enable earlier intervention and monitoring methods.
-Furthermore, scientists are studying lifestyle elements such as diet and physical activity to evaluate their possible impact on decreasing HDP risk, even though definite conclusions have not been made.
+Recent studies have identified important biomarkers linked to HDP, such as placental growth factor.
+Unusual levels of this angiogenic factor and others have shown potential for forecasting preeclampsia, which could enable earlier intervention and improved monitoring.
+Furthermore, scientists are studying lifestyle factors such as diet and physical activity to evaluate their potential to reduce HDP risk, although definitive conclusions have not yet been reached.

 Preeclampsia can also be diagnosed if a woman has both increased blood pressure and 1 or more signs of significant organ damage.
 Signs of significant organ damage include: